 Preserving Your Harvest – Mint Propagation Tips and Drying Instructions.

-Mint is a fast growing perennial herb that multiplies easily from cuttings.
+Mint is a fast-growing perennial herb that multiplies easily from cuttings.
 There is a mint for everyone, so take a trip to the nursery, ruffle some herb leaves, and pick a few that smell good to you.

 Growing Mint – Watch Those Roots or Regret It

 Mint is one of the easiest herbs to grow.
 As long as it receives adequate water and has even moderately good soil, you can count on it to grow and grow and grow.
-In fact, if you don’t contain it you will regret it – mint can, and will, take over any area you put it in.
+In fact, if you don’t contain it, you will later regret it – mint can, and will, take over any area you put it in.

 Mint spreads by underground runners, so grow it in a pot on your patio or plant it in a pot and sink it in the ground.
 Just make sure the roots can’t get out!